 That’s no longer the case, as the world of streaming sticks has come a long way in the last few years.
 Competitors such as Roku and Amazon have caught up to the Chromecast and now offer compelling alternatives that are a lot more than just a bridge between your phone and TV.

 The numbers also suggest customers, at least in the United States, have begun to pick Roku and Amazon over Google.
 A study by Parks Associates found that the Chromecast now makes up only 11% of the media streaming device market — a worrying drop from 21% three years ago.
-Meanwhile, Roku and Amazon have witnessed dramatic growth and represent 39% and 30% of the total share respectively.
+Meanwhile,

 A range of other features have been missing from the Chromecast and are long overdue.
 It’s the only currently available Google product that has a microUSB port and is sorely lacking a USB Type-C port.
 Apps often lack customized support for Chromecast, which means elements like subtitles occasionally don’t render.
 Google should also add a microphone (or simply integrate a Nest Mini inside it) for easier voice-based control, among other things.